jfmaas/HOS-TYPO3-discovery/README.md

 ```
 This make sense for both distributions.

-With this step the LAMP install is finished on both platforms.
+With this final  step the LAMP install is finished on both platforms.

 ------------------------------